 Training while sitting is very common with most machines but not very specific.
 Ok, we all sit for hours every day but do we have to sit during training as well?
 Additionally, this destroys every coordinative characteristic that is very useful for the harmonic interplay of ‘all systems of our body’.
 Machines lead us through the movements and allow us to lift weights that we probably couldn’t lift without this guidance.
 We simply haven’t earned to lift that much weight yet but the machine allows us to.
 And in movement patterns that we almost never use in everyday life.
 Why should we train movement patterns that we never need in our daily life/sport?

 Functional Training starts right here and focuses on improving movement patterns relevant to everyday life and sports with training equipment that not only trains conditional but also coordinative abilities.
-In addition to bodyweight training you can use barbells, dumbbells, kettlebells, suspension trainers, sandbags, weight vests, med balls, skipping ropes, cable rows, and several more.
+In addition to bodyweight training you can use barbells, dumbbells, kettlebells, sling trainers, sandbags, weight vests, med balls, skipping ropes, cable rows, and several more.

 Even though there is such a variety of training equipment, the primary focus lies on reasonable movement patterns, training equipment is secondary.
-Functional Training is much more than a kettlebell, suspension trainer, and sandbag in combination and has nothing to do with circus acts.
+Functional Training is much more than a kettlebell, sling trainer, and sandbag in combination and has nothing to do with circus acts.

 Find the other two articles of this series here: